Bandar Malaysia

-Bandar Malaysia is a 486-acre mixed-use, transit-oriented development by 1Malaysia Development Berhad (1MDB) located at Kuala Lumpur, Malaysia.
-This project will be built at the current Sungai Besi Air Base site over 20 years.
-It is planned as a central transport hub connecting high-speed rail to Singapore (via the now-cancelled Kuala Lumpur-Singapore High Speed Rail), Mass Rapid Transit, KTM Komuter, Express Rail Link, and 12 other highways with an estimated gross development value (GDV) of over RM140 billion.
-Bandar Malaysia was slated to be a hub for global multinationals and Fortune Global 500 companies, and has the opportunity to become a game-changer for foreign investors in Malaysia.
-The project was ready to start by early 2021, after the settlement of a RM1.24bil payment to the Federal Government by IWH-CREC but was pushed back to a later date.
+Bandar Malaysia was a proposed mixed-use transit-oriented development located in Kuala Lumpur, Malaysia.
+This project was to be built at the current Sungai Besi Air Base site over 20 years.
+It was also planned as a central transport hub connecting high-speed rail to Singapore (namely the Kuala Lumpur–Singapore High Speed Rail), Mass Rapid Transit, KTM Komuter, Express Rail Link, and 12 other highways with an estimated gross development value (GDV) of over RM140 billion.

-The development, in fact, had been initially expected to kick-off in March 2020 but was delayed by the pandemic.
-A source had expressed their confidence that the project will be resumed at a later date, given the uncertainties brought about by the current COVID-19 pandemic outbreak in the country.
+The development had been initially expected to kick-off in 2020 but was delayed by the COVID-19 pandemic.
+The project was ready to restart in 2021, after the settlement of a RM1.24bil payment to the Federal Government by IWH-CREC but has since been indefinitely postponed.